-Highest LRAA
+\Highest LRAA

 Water Systems are selected by The Environmental Protection Agency (EPA) to participate in the Unregulated Contaminant Monitoring (UCMR) program to collect nationally representative data for contaminants suspected to be present in drinking water.
 These contaminants do not have regulatory standards.
-The monitoring period is between 2018 - 2020.
+The monitoring period is between 2023 - 2025.
 This monitoring is used by the EPA to understand the frequency and level of occurrence of unregulated contaminants in the nation's public water systems.
 Every five years the EPA develops a new list of UCMR contaminants, largely based on the Contaminant Candidate List (CCL).
 The detection of UCMR contaminant does not represent cause for concern, in and of itself.

-As required by Alabama Department of Environmental Management (ADEM), Odenville Utility Board completed additional testing for PFAS in 2022.
+As required by Alabama Department of Environmental Management (ADEM), Odenville Utility Board completed additional testing for PFAS in 2024.
 These results are provided in the table below.

-Table of Detected UCMR 5 Contaminants & PFAS Contaiminant Minimum Reporting Level (MRL/ug/L) Reference Concentration (ug/L) Range Detected Additional Information Perfluorobutanesulfonic Acid NA NA ND - ND Final Health Advisory Limit for PFBS is 2.0 ug/L Perfluorooctanesulfonic Acid NA NA ND - ND Interim Health Advisory Limit for PFOS is 0.00002 ug/L Perfluorooctanoic Acid NA NA ND - ND Interim Health Advisory Limit for PFOA is 0.000004 ug/L
+Table of Detected UCMR 5 Contaminants & PFAS Contaiminant Minimum Reporting Level (MRL/ug/L) Reference Concentration (ug/L) Range Detected Additional Information Perfluorobutanesulfonic Acid NA NA ND - 0.086 Final Health Advisory Limit for PFBS is 2.0 ug/L Perfluorooctanesulfonic Acid NA NA ND - 0.0058 Interim Health Advisory Limit for PFOS is 0.0040 ug/L Perfluorooctanoic Acid NA NA ND - 0.0014 Interim Health Advisory Limit for PFOA is 0.0040 ug/L

 Note: EPA has introduced interim health advisory limits for PFOA and PFOS.
-The interim health advisory limit for PFOS is 0.00002 ug/L. The interim health advisory for PFOA is 0.000004 ug/L. The new health advisory limits are lower than the amount which can be detected with current laboratory technology.
+The Maximum Contaminant Limit for PFOS is 0.0040 ug/L. and for PFOA is 0.0040 ug/L. The Maximum Contaminant Level goal or MCLG is 0.
+The EPA has also introduced an MCL for PFHxS.
+The Maximum Contaminant Level for PFHxS is 0.010mg/L.